Blog homepage

 Using Wwise for Theatre: Adaptive soundscape for Theatre Play Le Léthé

-Interactive Audio / Sound Design
+Interactive Audio / LBE / Sound Design

 If we imagine that a theater set is comparable to a virtual game world, wouldn’t Wwise succeed in giving life to a stage?
 In fact, it beautifully did on Le Léthé, and although Audiokinetic’s middleware Wwise was initially designed for games, it may be as powerful for theater sound designers as it is for game audio designers.